buddhist-uni/buddhist-uni.github.io/_content/canon/dn9.md

 ---

 > Potthapada—having other views, other practices, other satisfactions, other aims, other teachers—it’s hard for you to know whether perception is a person’s self or if perception is one thing and self another.

+The Buddha discusses with a wanderer the nature of perception and how it evolves through deeper states of meditation.
+None of these, however, should be identified with a self or soul.